 - User picker

-And in the last step, can Map the CSV column values.
-In the example above, the Map Field Value checkbox is selected for Priority, so next those values are going to be mapped.
+Map the CSV column values.
+In the example above, the Map Field Value checkbox is selected for Priority, so those values are going to be mapped.

-It is also possible attach files to Test and to Test Steps.
+It is possible to attach files to Test and to Test Steps.

 The attachment may be referred by name (in this case the file:// protocol is assumed), by "file://" or "http(s)://".
 Multiple files may be specified within one CSV column; for this, the attachments must be delimited by space.

 Note: For file protocol, only files in the "<JIRA_DATA_HOME>/import/attachments" folder will be imported.

 If you want to add the Tests to some folder within the Test Repository, you can specify a column having the Test Repository Path.

 Folders and their respective sub-folders must be delimited by "/", as shown in the following example: